1170.09 PERFORMANCE STANDARDS.

 (5) Additional criteria for extended detention facilities:

-A. The outlet shall be designed to release the bottom 50 percent of the water quality volume in no less than 2/3rd of the drain time.
+A. The outlet shall be designed to release the bottom fifty percent (50%) of the water quality volume in no less than two-third (2/3rd) of the drain time.
 A valve shall be provided to drain any permanent pool volume for removal of accumulated sediments.
 The outlet shall be designed to minimize clogging, vandalism, and maintenance.
+Methods of inspecting and testing shall be incorporated in the long term maintenance plan for the site and shall be required to be tested at least annually.

 B. The basin design shall incorporate the following features to maximize multiple uses, aesthetics, safety, and maintainability: